NikiforovAll/nikiforovall.github.io/_posts/2020-08-21-surround-with-csharp.md

 link-list:
 ---

-Quite often, in my day-to-day workflow, I want to wrap some code section in well-known code snippet.
+Quite often, in my day-to-day workflow, I want to wrap up some code section in a well-known code snippet.
 I hate these moments.
-Usually, you want to *cut and paste* some code and after that formatting goes wrong and all of that 😱.
+Usually, you want to *cut and paste* some code, and after that formatting goes wrong and all of that 😱.
 So...

 I would like to share with you extension for *vscode* that I wrote for personal use. ([marketplace.visualstudio.com/surround-with-csharp](https://marketplace.visualstudio.com/items?itemName=nikiforovall.surround-with-csharp))
-The goal of this extensions is to provide capability to wrap up selected text in a C# code snippet.
+The goal of this extension is to provide the capability to wrap up selected text in a C# code snippet.

 This extension supports different concepts to trigger functionally to surround your code.